 If you’re interested in checking out some of the best digital drawing accessories to make drawing on your iPad easier, click here!

-With the new update, there are two ways to see the current opacity levels of your layers in Procreate:
+With the new update, the opacity slider is no longer in the Adjustments menu but, don’t worry, it’s still easy to access.
+There are two ways to see the current opacity levels of your layers in Procreate:

 1. Double tap the layer within your layers panel with two fingers.

 The quickest way to access a layer’s opacity slider is to double tap on it within the layers panel.
 Begin by opening your layers panel in the top right corner of your screen.